Episode 05: Experience Design Week Recap

 What data should we collect?
 What are some cultural legacies or strongly held beliefs in your organization?
 What, what, how do budgets come into play?
 What is technical debt look like?
 We talked a lot about technical debt with various groups.
 We talked to one senior UX designer, worked in convenience and retail.

 Her first question was about our managed services offering, which I thought that was incredibly insightful from the standpoint of the problem she’s trying to solve was as much an IT problem as it was a design and experience problem.
 And I guess that’s, I guess that’s the thesis of our talk there, right?
 Is that the experience can kind of live at the center of the customer value piece, but there are all these other elements that play into what we, what we use to define that experience.

-Or we design an experience that is really impactful, but it doesn’t. it never sees the light of day because of some of those factors.
+Or we design an experience that is really impactful, but it doesn’t, it never sees the light of day because of some of those factors.

 Josh Paro: So fundamentally like really we’re boiling it down to like, as humans, we experience things through sight, sound, touch, taste, feel, and emotion.
 It’s like, it’s, it’s the core of what has made us human forever.

-And where that intersects with what we do today is the.
-There are just a lot of different tools.
+And where that intersects with what we do today is that there are just a lot of different tools.
 And now an overwhelming number of data points that companies and designers and developers can do things with to try to somehow enhance that experience or highlight certain parts of it.
 And from a business standpoint, like that’s kind of become the differentiator, you know, everyone’s thinking, well, how can we make our experience, you know, sort of like stick its head up above everyone else, because everyone’s got roughly the same technology.